shelararti/shelararti/README.md

 - Learning apps that actually learn YOU (no, really!)
 - Smart home gadgets that respond to your voice like magic
 - Quantum computing experiments — exploring the weird and wonderful world of qubits
-- Crunching space data to see what secrets the stars hold

 ---